 |Small Lizards:||These are a favorite delicacy of the coral snake.
-Geckos, iguanas, and skinks will not be able to defend themselves against a coral snake.|
+Geckos, iguanas, and skinks will not be able to defend themselves against a coral snake’s potent venom.|

-|Smaller Snakes:||They will look to eat a smaller snake wherever possible.
-The similarity in shape ensures that digestion will not be a problem.
-Coral snakes will have no qualms about eating another coral snake if necessary.
-They are mostly immune to the impact of their own venom.|
+|Snakes:||They will look to eat another snake as their similarity in shape ensures that swallowing one will not be a problem.
+Coral snakes are ophiophagous, and will have no qualms about eating another smaller coral snake.|

 |Frogs:||Coral snakes are not necessarily aquatic, but they will hunt in moist and humid conditions.
-This means that they may eat frogs and toads in the wild.
-This could also lead to coral snakes hunting around a garden pond.|
+This means that they may eat frogs and toads in the wild.|

-|Insects:||If a coral snake is struggling to find bigger prey, they may eat insects.
-This will not be their first choice of food, however.|
+|Insects:||If a coral snake is struggling to find prey, it may eat insects.
+This would be an unfavored type of food.|

 What Do Baby Coral Snakes Eat?

-When Do Coral Snakes Eat?
+When Do Coral Snakes Feed?

-How Do Coral Snakes Capture Food?
+How Do Coral Snakes Catch Their Prey?